vanguardbackup/docs/development-handbook.md

 ### Importance of Testing

-Testing is not an afterthought in Vanguard—it's an integral part of our development process:
+Testing is integral to Vanguard's development process:

-1. **Quality Assurance**: Tests help catch bugs early and prevent regressions.
+1. **Quality Assurance**: Catches bugs early and prevents regressions.
-2. **Documentation**: Tests serve as executable documentation of how components should behave.
+2. **Living Documentation**: Tests demonstrate expected behavior of project components.
-3. **Refactoring Confidence**: A solid test suite allows for easier refactoring and optimization.
+3. **Refactoring Confidence**: Enables easier refactoring and optimization.
-4. **CI/CD**: Our continuous integration pipeline runs all tests, ensuring only quality code is merged.
+4. **CI/CD**:  Our CI pipeline runs all tests before merging.

 ::: tip
 Aim for high test coverage, but focus on testing critical paths and edge cases rather than aiming for an arbitrary coverage percentage.